Bay Adelaide Centre Office Building - East Tower Phase 2

 Size: 990000 sq. ft.
 (Tower), 60000 sq. ft.
 (Podium)

-The East Tower (Phase 2) at the Bay Adelaide Centre is a 47 storey office building located on the North side of Adelaide Street West between Bay and Younge Streets, and is bounded on the north by Temperance Street.
-The two towers in the Bay Adelaide Centre share common below grade levels, which extend under Temperance Street.
+The Bay Adelaide Centre East Tower (Phase 2) is a 47 storey urban office building located on the north side of Adelaide Street West between Bay and Yonge Street.
+The two towers in the Bay Adelaide Centre share common below grade levels, which offers a retail concourse of shops and eateries.
 Three levels of below grade parking (four levels below the block of Temperance Street, and concourse level containing loading docks, storage and retail space are existing.
-The tower components consist of 41 storeys of office space on levels 3 to 44 with approximately 105,437 m2 of gross measured area and 88,567 m2 of rentable area above grade.
+The tower are sophisticated and contemporary with ground floor lobbies that are both vibrant and spacious, approximately 3 stories tall, with an abundance of natural light.
+The tower consist of 41 storeys of office space on levels 3 to 44.
+The project received LEED Platinum Core and Shell Certification on Jan.
+20, 2017.

 Heating and Humidification Systems: A central natural gas fired heating plant is located in the penthouse mechanical room on L45.
 The plan is used to provide heated water from a primary circuit to typical floor perimeter heating, air handling units, as well as building fan coils and unit heaters.
 Primary heated water, mixed with return water from the typical floor risers will serve plate and frame heat exchangers for ventilation air handler pre-coils.
-Humidification requirements is supplied by steam dispersing in the ventilation (makeup) air unit supply air stream.
+Humidification requirements are supplied by steam dispersing in the ventilation (makeup) air unit supply air stream.
 Two gas fired low pressure steam boilers are located in the penthouse mechanical room and are complete with water softener, bleed–off and cool-down tanks and accessories.

 Ground Floor Lobby: An air conditioning unit located above the Lobby area is able to deliver 100% outside air to the ground floor entrance lobby.
 The air delivery to the lobby is sufficient to provide required cooling.
 Space heating is accomplished by perimeter fan coil units as well as by heating in the supply unit.

-Ventilation systems: Each floor has been provide with washroom and general exhaust ventilation systems designed to expel air from each floor.
-Up to 90% of the outdoor air supply quantity are removed to result in a net positive pressurization of each floor during normally occupied periods.
+Ventilation systems: Each floor has been provided with washroom and general exhaust ventilation systems designed to expel air from each floor.
+Up to 90% of the outdoor air supply quantity is removed to result in a net positive pressurization of each floor during normally occupied periods.

-Plumbing systems: Separate street water supplies serves the domestic water and fire service.
+Plumbing systems: Separate street water supplies serve the domestic water and fire service.
 A rain water cistern is used to collect storm water from the building.
 The flow is filtered for use in irrigation of landscaping and for flushing toilets and urinals in the low rise portion of the building.
 Domestic cold water has been supplied from a booster pump set located in the mechanical room.
 Distribution has been provided on each floor to washroom fixtures.
 Domestic hot water has been supplied to each floor lavatories by under-counter mounted instantaneous electric hot water heaters located on each washroom.
-Plumbing fixtures are provided to meet the low water consumption requirements of the Ontario Plumbing Code and suitable to achieve LEED Platinum Core and Shell Certificate.
+Plumbing fixtures are provided to meet the low water consumption.